top of page

 Thank you to all who came to 2nd Bite Festival, together we all raised an incredible £116,462.06!

-Tokens will be released in late May through our website only.
+Tokens will be released on May 31st at 12pm through our website only.
 Don't miss out on the chance to be a part of the 3rd Bite in aid of Cancer Research Festival and help us raise funds for Cancer Research UK.
 Please note: All tokens are non-refundable.
 This is a non smoking event.

 20 Michelin rated chefs